tameroski/Post-Type-Exporter/README.md

 ![Plugin preview](images/screenshot.png)

+## Configuration

+Plugin settings can only be changed using filters for the moment.

+### Post Types

-By default, the plugin is only exporting posts.
-You need to use a filter to add your own post types configuration.
+The plugin is only exporting posts by default.
+You need to use the `pte_post_types` filter to add / remove post types.
 Let's say you want to add the export feature to pages and a custom post type with slug `my-cpt` :

 ```php
 function my_post_types( $post_types ){